Nyanyan/Egaroucid/web_resources/en/usage/index.md

 If the player name or memo is long, it will be omitted as appropriate.
 Also, the name of the winning player is displayed in red, and the name of the losing player is displayed in blue.
 A draw is orange.
 For games that are not saved to the end, the score is displayed as ??-??, and the background color of the name is not applied.

+From version 7.8.1, the folder that was open just before is remembered.
+When you reopen the Load Game screen, you can search from the folder you were looking at last time.

 <div class="centering_box">
     <img class="pic2" src="img/import_game.png">
     <img class="pic2" src="img/import_game_dd.png">